 by Michelle Obama

-In a relative rarity for a book with such star power, Michelle Obama narrates the audiobook of her memoir, Becoming, herself.
+In a relative rarity for such a high-profile political figure, Michelle Obama narrates the unabridged audiobook of her memoir, Becoming, herself.
 You can hear the wise, comforting voice of one of America’s most beloved public figures: it’s almost as if you’re having a coffee with her.

 Narrator: Michelle Obama